Here are some common reverse mortgage FAQs

-Reverse Mortgages may come in three options based on each individuals amount of equity in the home.
+Reverse mortgages may come in three options based on each individuals amount of equity in the home.
 The first option, a fixed rate, you may borrow a maximum of 60% of your approved loan amount, the remaining funds will not be available at any time.
-In the other two options, which are variable rates, one any leans are paid off you may borrow up to 60% or your appraised loan amount (or 10% over your lean pay offs whichever is higher).
+In the other two options, which are variable rates, once any liens are paid off you may borrow up to 60% or your appraised loan amount (or 10% over your lien payoffs whichever is higher).
 Then you may choose to either leave the remaining funds in a line of credit or take monthly payments.
 Whichever works best for you.
 The variable rate option is based on the LIBOR index.
 It is a very stable index and can be observed in the financial news each day.
 A lender’s margin is added to this index each month to calculate that month’s rate.
 All rates have caps that keep the rate from adjusting too high even though historically, the rate has never come close to the max allowed.

-There are several factors that determine the amount you can receive from your Reverse Mortgage.
-The primary factors are: your age, the age of your spouse, the market value of your home, the current amount owed on the home and the specific Reverse Mortgage program you select.
+There are several factors that determine the amount you can receive from your reverse mortgage.
+The primary factors are: your age, the age of your spouse, the market value of your home, the current amount owed on the home and the specific reverse mortgage program you select.
 A real estate appraiser will determine the market value based on the sales in your neighborhood among other things.
-Generally, the older you are, the more of your equity you can access, up to a max at age 90. (for calculations on a Reverse for Purchase click here)
+Generally, the older you are, the more of your equity you can access, up to a max at age 90. (to do calculations on a reverse for purchase download our mobile app).

 There are three basic options for receiving your cash, or you can do a combination: